-The overall mission of The Handy Cupboard apart from providing quality kitchen/pantry products is to contribute to society by donating and volunteering for charities involving food and hunger issues, globally and domestically.
-For every purchase a person makes, a portion of the purchase goes towards one of three charities (Feeding America, Action Against Hunger, and Nechama Disaster Relief).
-All three charities involve combating the earth's food and hunger problems in some way.
-More information about each charity is on our "combating hunger" page.
+Misson: The overall mission of The Handy Cupboard apart from providing quality kitchen/pantry products is to contribute to society by donating and volunteering for charities involving food and hunger issues, globally and domestically.
+For every purchase a person makes, a portion of the purchase goes towards one of three charities that are involved in combating the earth's food and hunger problems in some way.
+More information about each charity and how we help is on our "combating hunger" page:

 If you have any questions about The Handy Cupboard please don't hesitate to email us at email@example.com.